“I sat there with Sally. We sat here we two, and we said, ‘How we wish we had something to do.'”

 Yes, these days may seem gray.

-But once you get a little creative, you may generate some incredible memories.
+But once you get a little creative, you may generate incredible memories.

 And soon that silver lining will be shining through.